This wage calculator converts any salary into hourly pay. Plus, it will also factor in...show more instructions

 Economic Factors To Consider

-Make sure to calculate long-term financial impacts, commuting costs and health or childcare benefits.
+Make sure to calculate long-term financial impacts, commuting costs, and health or childcare benefits.
 Also include work related expenses that are not paid by the company.

-You may also include in the calculator other things such as vacation time, moving expense reimbursement, paid personal days, etc. Finally, make sure to include the intangibles such as the actual workspace, travel responsibilities, schedule flexibility and staff friendliness.
-Use this wage calculator to compare your hourly and salary pay offers so you know which is the best offer to take.
+You may also include in the calculator other things such as vacation time, moving expense reimbursement, paid personal days, etc. Try to get everything in there so the calculation is complete.

 Make Sure To Include These Benefits In Your Hourly/Salary Calculation